Randyaub/react_humane_society/README.md

 ## Motivation

 My motivation for making this landing page came from viewing the Regina Humane Society.
 This is my hometowns humane society website and
 I always thought it looked messy.
-The banner doesnt scale to 4k resolution, and the section that includes thier location and social medias felt un-natural to me.
+The banner doesnt scale to 4k resolution, and the section that includes their location and social medias felt un-natural to me.
 So I decided to try to create a humane society website landing page in my own vision.
 Trying to focus on clarity of viewing.

+The website I was referencing: [Regina Humane Society](https://reginahumanesociety.ca/)

 ## Tech/Framework/Modules/API's